Skip To Main Content

 Here you will find a wealth of information about graduation requirements, technical and in-district classes, Running Start and more!
 Graduation requirements and university entrance vary according to the year of graduation.
 We recommend that you familiarize yourself with these requirements so that appropriate course selections can be made.

-Course Request Information 2023-2024
+Course Request Information

-General Registration Slide Presentation
+General Course Request Slide Presentation

 Course Request Resources